johnofleek/OctaveOrp/docs/remoteC_api/cpp_orp_microApi.md

 It is proposed to handle this cycle by implementing the following in the Octave_RemoteMicro_code

-* The users remote application calls a Octave_RemoteMicro_Api function which sends an ORP message to the Octave Edge device to the serial port and then returns
+1. The users remote application calls a Octave_RemoteMicro_Api function which sends an ORP message to the Octave Edge device to the serial port and then returns
-* The Octave system then processes the ORP message
+1. The Octave system then processes the ORP message
-* After the Octave system has finished processing the ORP message it sends a response message to the Octave_RemoteMicro_code code via the serial port
+1. After the Octave system has finished processing the ORP message it sends a response message to the Octave_RemoteMicro_code code via the serial port
-* The Octave_RemoteMicro_code decodes the response message
+1. The Octave_RemoteMicro_code decodes the response message
-* The Octave_RemoteMicro_code calls the appropriate users callback* function which was registered during initialisation of the Octave_RemoteMicro_Api
+1. The Octave_RemoteMicro_code calls the appropriate users callback* function which was registered during initialisation of the Octave_RemoteMicro_Api

 ## Octave interaction - Octave initiated
+1. Octave Edge receives an Octave message from the remote device
+1. Octave Edge sends the message to the remote device via the serial port
+1. The Octave_RemoteMicro_code decodes the ORP message
+1. The Octave_RemoteMicro_code executes any registered callbacks which match the ORP message

 ---